NI-Measurement-Plug-Ins/abstraction-layer-labview/Source/HAL Implementation/README.md

 ### To simulate Keysight 34001A via VISA-TCP\IP simulation

 - Run the `<abstraction-layer repo>labview_hal\HAL\Instruments\KeysightDmm\SubVI\Simulate_Keysight_34401a_TCP.vi` with port `50000` and desired timeout in ms.
-- Open `NI-Max` application.
+- Open NI-Max application.
-- Create a new `VISA TCP/IP Resource` under `Devices and Interfaces -> NetworkDevices`.
+- Create a new VISA TCP/IP Resource under Devices and Interfaces -> NetworkDevices.
-- Select `manual entry of raw socket` and click next
+- Select manual entry of raw socket and click next
-- Now enter the host address as `localhost` and port `50000`.
+- Now enter the host address as localhost and port 50000.
-- Verify `Validate` opens the port.
+- Verify Validate opens the port.
-- Enter the alias name as `VISA-DMM`
+- Enter the alias name as VISA-DMM
-- In pin map verify if the custom instrument is named as `VISA-DMM`
+- In pin map verify if the custom instrument is named as VISA-DMM

 ## Note

-- This measurement uses the `DmmMeasurementHAL.pinmap` file, which includes two custom DMM instruments:
+- This measurement uses the DmmMeasurementHAL.pinmap file, which includes two custom DMM instruments:
-  `GPIB0::3::INSTR (simulated)` and `VISA-DMM (physical)`, both identified with the instrument type ID `KeysightDmm`.
-Currently, the `Initialize and Register Sessions.vi` and `Unregister and Close Sessions` only support initializing a single session of a specific instrument type ID.
+  GPIB0::3::INSTR (simulated) and VISA-DMM (physical), both identified with the instrument type ID KeysightDmm.
+Currently, the Initialize and Register Sessions.vi and Unregister and Close Sessions only support initializing a single session of a specific instrument type ID.
 Therefore, before executing the TestStand sequence, ensure to remove the simulated instrument (GPIB0::3::INSTR) if you have a physical instrument (VISA-DMM) connected, or vice versa.